Back to Blog

 Q:Do U.S. citizens need to complete I-9?

-A: Yes, Form I-9 is required for ALL employees, including U.S. citizens.
-Citizens can present a U.S. passport (List A) or driver's license + birth certificate (List B + C).
+A: Yes, absolutely.
+Form I-9 is required for ALL employees hired in the United States, including U.S. citizens.
+Citizens can present a U.S. passport or passport card (List A) as a single document, or a driver's license (List B) plus a birth certificate or Social Security card (List C) as a combination.
+The I-9 requirement is universal and non-discriminatory.

 Q:Can documents be in a foreign language?